 Yes, you eat the birria broth either with the meat as a stew or as a dipping sauce for tacos.

-More Amazing Tacos (and Taco Accessories!)
+More Amazing Taco Recipes!

 Click here to subscribe SWEET TEA & THYME’S NEWSLETTER for free and fresh recipes right into your inbox!